openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 All the settings for OpenAPS SMB are described in the dedicated section in [Key AAPS Features > Super Micro Bolus (SMB)](#Open-APS-features-super-micro-bolus-smb).

+### Dynamic ISF

+All the settings for Dynamic ISF are described in the dedicated section in [Dynamic ISF](../DailyLifeWithAaps/DynamicISF.md).

 ## Absorption settings

 (Preferences-min_5m_carbimpact)=